Decatur Woman Could Have Probation Revoked In Son’s Death

 Smith said Sullivan has also failed to find employment and is delinquent on her court fines and probation supervision fees.

-Sullivan was being held Wednesday (May 23) with no bond set at the Benton County Jail.
+Sullivan was being held Thursday (May 24) at the Benton County Jail on a $2,500 bond.
 She has a hearing set for June 12 in Benton County Circuit Court.

 Benton County deputies went to Sullivan’s home on Coon Hollow Road on Oct.
 28, 2016, for a report of a deceased 2-month-old boy, according to a probable cause affidavit.